13a: Distance-Based Redundancy Analysis

 I select \(E4\) as the variables to construct the final model (cap_final) from.

 Note: you can switch to the formula interface within capscale() and specify the variables to use on the right-hand side of the formula (as shown but not executed).
-You will (obviously) no longer analyse only the turnover component of \(\beta\)-diversity as you’ll be using the raw spp data that encapsulate both nestedness-resultant and turnover processes, but the upshot of this is that you’ll now have species scores.
+You will (obviously) no longer analyse only the turnover component of \(\beta\)-diversity as you will be using the raw spp data that encapsulate both nestedness-resultant and turnover processes, but the upshot of this is that you will now have species scores.
 Run this bit of code by yourself and see what the outcome is (the ordiplot is affected, as well as the \(R^{2}\), number of significant reduced axes, etc.).

 cap_final <- cap_sel3